 Source: Practice Bulletin No. 153: Nausea and Vomiting of Pregnancy Obstetrics & Gynecology 126(3):e12–e24

-Although it's seems certain that hormonal changes bring on the symptoms (particularly changing levels of the hormone human chorionic gonadotrophin) no hypotheses of how or why this debilitating condition might have evolved have been investigated in controlled medical studies.
+Although iit seems certain that hormonal changes bring on the symptoms (particularly changing levels of the hormone human chorionic gonadotrophin) no hypotheses of how or why this debilitating condition might have evolved have been confirmed in controlled medical studies.

 Further info : Nausea and vomiting of pregnancy and resource implications: the NVP Impact Study British Journal of General Practice, 2019; 69 (680)